 Even if you hate technology, it’s everywhere and here to stay.
 In fact, the Internet of Things (IoT) is going to get more prevalent.
 Therefore, it’s a good idea to keep security tips in mind when turning on your mobile device or computer and hopping on the Internet.

-Strong passwords are not only highly recommended, but are often mandatory.
+Also, strong passwords are not only highly recommended, but are often mandatory.
 Typically, they should be eight characters and include a combination of upper and lower case letters, at least one number, and a special character; or several of them.

 Avoid using dictionary words or information that is private or easy to guess, such as birthdates of loved ones.
 Whatever you do, don’t use “football” or “password” as your password.
 Those are on the list of worst, but most used passwords for 2016.
 Unfortunately, “password” and variations of “1234567890” are also on that list.
 There’s a reason.
 They really are bad and definitely not strong.

 In addition, every online account should have a unique username and password combination.
 Rotate the use of passwords.
 Change them as often, but at least quarterly.
+Remember – you should never share your username and password online.

 Use Multi-Factor Authentication